 - failure to maintain safe conditions for inspection by licensing authority, and, this is a big one;

 - failure to comply with any operating procedure submitted to licensing authority and failure to comply with license conditions.

-The Bureau of Cannabis Control can suspend, revoke, deny a license or place their respective licensee on probation as a result of a successful enforcement action.
+The Department of Cannabis Control can suspend, revoke, deny a license or place their respective licensee on probation as a result of a successful enforcement action.
 As discussed below, the process generally commences with the licensing authority issuing a citation for the violation.
-The citation must be in writing and describe with particularity basis for citation.
-The penalties are set at up to $5,000 per violation of licensees and up to $30,000 per violation of non-licensee.
-Importantly, each day of violation is separate violation.
+According to Business and Professions Code § 26031.5(a), the citation must be in writing and describe with particularity a basis for the citation.
+Penalties are set at up to $5,000 per violation for licensees and up to $30,000 per violation for non-licensee.
+Importantly, each day of violation is a separate and new violation.

 - the gravity of violation,

 Additionally, penalties by the licensing authority are cumulative to all other penalties authorized by law.
 There is generally a 5 year statute of limitations from date of discovery for licensing authority to file a citation; except of allegations of fraud or misrepresentation in which case the statute of limitations is longer.